-The K03, is the smallest one and was only really fitted to the early versions of 1.8T and the most easiest way to tell is looking at the blue tab on the compressor side of the turbo.
+The K03, is the smallest one and was only really fitted to the early versions of 1.8T and the easiest way to tell is by looking at the blue tab on the compressor side of the turbo to see the part number.
 Alternatively, if the turbo is off the car, you can count the number of blades on the compressor turbine.

 K03 has 12 blades

 The K03 turbo, will realistically see around 190-200bhp once remapped depending on how much supporting hardware there is fitted such as downpipes, intercoolers, intake pipes etc.